AmericanParagliding

 Many student pilots ask us this, and really, it is up to you.
 There is no "License Required" to fly a Powered Paraglider, but certainly learning the fundamental skill to operate safely is very important!
 Certification takes you to the next level in competence and confidence in flying our unique aircraft, but some prefer to just learn to fly without going for the certification.
 Some of the best Fly-Ins in the country where pilots gather to fly together require the pilots to be certified.

 Learning to fly can take as little as 3-5 days for some, for others it will take longer to become proficient.
 Certification requires a minimum number of days and flights, plus attending some hours of Ground School and finally testing for the rating.
-The USPPA has been instrumental in creating an outstanding syllabus that is the distillation of years of work by the contributing instructors - making sure all the necessary components are present for what they feel is necessary for a Novice or PPG-2 Pilot that can fly on their own without the direct supervision of an instructor.
+The USHGA and USPPA have been instrumental in creating an outstanding syllabus materials and standards that is the distillation of years of work by the contributing instructors - making sure all the necessary components are present for what they feel is necessary for a Novice or PPG-2 Pilot that can fly on their own without the direct supervision of an instructor.

 American Paragliding Home Page